idlesign/django-xross/docs/source/javascript.rst

     * **log** - dumps error description into browser console.

-* **after**: allows to define a function triggered after both operation success and failure.
+* **complete**: allows to define a function triggered after both operation success and failure.

   Accepts a function or a string (a function path).